The classical trout river. One of America's most beautiful

 This is mainly a small, quick freestone creek.
 Unstocked

 since 1970, it holds a good population of wild rainbow and

 wild brown trout.
 Easy to wade, with good hatches all season

-long, this is a great classroom for the beginning or experienced fly fisher.
+long, this is a great classroom for the beginning fly fisher.

 Both the Battenkill and Mettowee flow through the Taconic

 Mts.
 The marble and limestone in the region produce water

 of very high quality for self sustaining populations of